idaholab/moose/framework/doc/content/syntax/Postprocessors/index.md

 The use of execution flags is discussed in the [Execute On](#execute-on) section.

 The getValue method is responsible for returning the value of the postprocessor object, this value is what is used by all objects that are coupled to the postprocessor.
+In some cases the necessary communication is performed within this method, but in general this following is preferred.

 ### Parallel Considerations

-When creating a postprocessor it is often necessary to perform some parallel communication to ensure that the value being computed is consistent across processes and threads.
+When creating a postprocessor it is often necessary to perform some parallel communication to ensure that the value being computed is correct across processes and threads.
 Three additional methods exists for making this process as simple as possible.

 - `initialize`: This is called prior to the execution of the postprocessor and should be used